Viktor Pynzenyk: Political and economic career

-Viktor Pynzenyk served as the Minister of Finance of Ukraine in the Prime Minister Yulia Tymoshenko's Cabinet, elected on December 18, 2007.
-He offered his resignation on February 12, 2008 because he could not abandon the principles of a balanced budget with a minimum deficit, realistic revenue sources and limits on government borrowing.
+Viktor Pynzenyk served as the Minister of Finance of Ukraine in the Prime Minister Yulia Tymoshenko's Cabinet, elected on 18 December 2007.
+He offered his resignation on 12 February 2008 because he could not abandon the principles of a balanced budget with a minimum deficit, realistic revenue sources and limits on government borrowing.
 The Ukrainian Parliament still has to support this resignation.
 Tymoshenko's reaction to his resignation was: "Not all officials can withstand the challenges of a global economic crisis, not all of them can work under pressure, and respond adequately to challenges.
 The weakest leave their combat posts and turn to other activities", Tymoshenko also stated: "He was in hospital and was not working for health reasons".
 President Viktor Yushchenko's reaction to Pynzenyk's resignation was of a different nature: "It is a pity that such people – professional, honest and devoted to state interests are unable to realize their potential being members of the Government, losing such voice is a great misunderstanding and unprofessional policy of the Government.
 I am assured that the whole range of negative processes in budgetary policy will follow".
-Pynzenyk, in conversation with United States Ambassador to Ukraine John F. Tefft at a meeting on February 22, 2010 showed "frustration at his inability to convince Tymosehnko to take advantage of the opportunity presented by the 2008–2009 Ukrainian financial crisis to reform” (according to Tefft) and called Tymoshenko's decisions “normally guided by ‘adventurous populism,’” which she saw as a tool to “consolidate power in her own hands.”
+Pynzenyk, in conversation with United States Ambassador to Ukraine John F. Tefft at a meeting on 22 February 2010 showed "frustration at his inability to convince Tymosehnko to take advantage of the opportunity presented by the 2008–2009 Ukrainian financial crisis to reform" (according to Tefft) and called Tymoshenko's decisions "normally guided by ‘adventurous populism,’" which she saw as a tool to "consolidate power in her own hands."

-On February 17, 2009, the Verkhovna Rada officially dismissed Pynzenyk.
+On 17 February 2009, the Verkhovna Rada officially dismissed Pynzenyk.
 Pynzenyk was absent from the voting as he was in hospital.

-Pynzenyk withdrawaled from the Reforms and Order Party in April 2010.
+Pynzenyk withdrew from the Reforms and Order Party in April 2010.

 Pynzenyk was appointed deputy chairman of the supervisory council of UkrSibbank in February 2011.